loafey/master-thesis/Thesis/TODO/Major.md

 ## 4 Compiling Lithium

 - 4.1 Transformations
       - [ ] 4.1.3: Same here: I find this subsection very hard to penetrate.
 Examples:
-    - [ ] "The issue is that the only variable that is a stack is ��′, but it cannot be the chosen stack because bound variables are stored on the stack." ??
     - [ ] "Because ��′ is a stack, and a free variable in ����.��′(��),
       pairvars does not need to construct a newstack." ??
     - [ ] "⟨○, (��∗ (��, ��1 ). freestack ��1 ; foo(��), ����������������)⟩" ??